 San Francisco Foundation/Nomadic Press Literary Award

 The SFF/Nomadic Press Literary Award offers 20 winning writers $5,000 per recipient.
-2021 is the inaugural award year and submissions for outstanding work in poetry, fiction, and non-fiction are now open as of February 15, 2021 and ends March 15, 2021.
+2021 was the inaugural award year and submissions for outstanding work in poetry, fiction, and non-fiction are closed and winners were announced in April 2021 by Nomadic Press.

 The San Francisco Foundation does not administer the award.
-For interested applicants and information about award submission guidelines and eligibility, visit Nomadic Press.
+For more information about the awards and winners, visit Nomadic Press.

 About Our Donor: Joseph Henry Jackson